The 33-credit online master's degree program in information sciences can be completed in as little as two years on a part-time basis.

 |Research Paper or Project||IST 594||In this project all students in the program are required to focus on a well-defined issue or problem relevant to information sciences and technology.
 Each student will submit a project proposal to his/her faculty adviser for approval.

-Note: IST 594 must be completed in a 2-credit/1-credit sequence in two separate, consecutive semesters for a total of 3 credits
+Note: IST 594 must be scheduled over the final two semesters in a 2-credit/1-credit consecutive sequence for a total of 3 credits